ASIJ-Mustangs/sinbad/tutorials/java/welcome03-objs.md

 * `getName` (returns the `name`)
 * `isLocatedInState` (returns a boolean, whether the weather station is located in the given state)

-With your class definition set (here's my [WeatherStation](WeatherStation.java)), go on to the next section and/or the one after it, depending on whether you want to access an array or an `ArrayList` of data.
+With your class definition set (here's my [WeatherStation](WeatherStation.java)), go on to the next section.

-## Fetching WeatherStation Data: Array
+## Fetching WeatherStation Data:

 We'll use the following URL to access a list of all weather stations utilized by the NOAA's National Weather Service: [weather.gov/xml/current_obs/index.xml](http://weather.gov/xml/current_obs/index.xml).
 Connect to and load the data as usual by defining a `DataSource` object and using the `connect` and `load` methods.
 Then, use the **`fetchArray`** method (instead of just `fetch`) to retrieve an array of data for all the weather stations.
 Here's what I have: